 - 2.1.
 As a regulated firm that provides professional services, we consider that we are at low risk of slavery or human trafficking occurring within our own business. - 2.2.
 However, we are committed to taking steps to ensure that it does not occur in any of our supply chains.
 Our key suppliers that are most likely to present a risk include those that provide support in delivering office-based business services, generally related to facilities management. - 2.3.
-Due to the nature of the business conducted by the firm, we do not consider that there is a significantly increased risk of issues relating to slavery or human trafficking arising in the firm or its supply chains as a result of the COVID-19 outbreak.
+Due to the nature of the business conducted by the firm, we do not consider that there is a significantly increased risk of issues relating to slavery or human trafficking arising within our own business or our supply chains as a result of the COVID-19 pandemic.